Edonmorinaa/wirecrest-monorepo/apps/scraper/RAILWAY_DEPLOYMENT_FIXED.md

 ## Troubleshooting

-### Build fails with TypeScript errors in @wirecrest/auth package
+### Build fails with TypeScript errors in @wirecrest/auth or @wirecrest/billing
-**Solution:** The auth package's `tsconfig.json` has been updated to use `strict: false` and `noImplicitAny: false` to allow builds without Next.js dependencies present.
-This is already fixed in the codebase.
+**Root Cause:** The billing package's `actions.ts` and `admin-actions.ts` import from `@wirecrest/auth` with Next.js dependencies that are not available during the scraper build.

+**Solution:** Excluded these files from the billing build since they're only used for Next.js server actions, not by the scraper.
+The scraper only uses `@wirecrest/billing/server-only` exports.

+**Files changed:**
+- `packages/billing/tsconfig.json` - Excludes `actions.ts` and `admin-actions.ts`
+- `packages/auth/tsconfig.json` - Relaxed strictness as safety measure

 ### Build fails with "Prisma client not generated"
 **Solution:** Ensure `DATABASE_URL` is set in Railway environment variables.
 Railway will pass it as a build argument.